 Eureka is a company with a history of service and dedication beginning way back in 1895.
-Since then, Eureka has supplied tents for World War II troops and has housed several Mt.
-Everest expeditions throughout the years.
+Since then, it has supplied Eureka tents for World War II troops and has housed several Mt.
+Everest expeditions years ago.

 The Timberline is Eureka’s first free-standing backpacking tent, and its history is just as impressive as the company’s.

-The Timberline’s technical design and innovative textiles quickly became a fan favorite among Eureka customers, and it has been a trademark piece of gear for the Boy Scouts of America.
+The Timberline’s technical design and innovative textiles quickly became favorite tent among Eureka customers, and it has since been a trademark piece of gear for the Boy Scouts of America.

 The Timberline is a double-walled backpacking tent with a sturdy aluminum frame.
 It is engineered to combat high winds and rain to ensure you stay comfortably sheltered in spring, summer, and fall.

-In this Eureka Timberline backpacking tent review, we will look at how each feature of this tent might affect your camping experience.
+In this Eureka Timberline backpacking tent review, we will take a look at how each feature of this tent might affect your camping experience.

 Things to Consider Before Buying a BackpackingTent